vulinh64/vulinh64.github.io/blog/2026-01-01-new-year-special-java-pass-by-value.md

 }
 ```

 You think your `cat` you passed in will age up, but nope.
 Your cat will still be one year earlier than your intended behavior.

-Sorry, not sorry.
+Hashtag `#SorryNotSorry`, oops!

 ## So What Are "Values" in Java?